ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 Players keep their fairies visually distinct by choosing from a grid that hides fairies already in use (see the fairy chooser, above).

-Each player quietly re-broadcasts its presence every few seconds.
-Peer-to-peer disconnections are not always cleanly signalled, so any fairy that has gone silent for several seconds is treated as gone and removed — this prevents abandoned "ghost" fairies from lingering.
+When a player leaves — closing the tab, losing the network, or simply walking away — the database itself removes their presence node, so abandoned "ghost" fairies do not linger.

-If the peer-to-peer connection cannot be established (no network, or a restrictive home network), the game quietly falls back to single player.
+If the database cannot be reached (no network, or a blocked connection), the game falls back to single player — and the Entering the fairy world screen tells the player when this has happened.

 ## Future plans (not implemented yet)